pytorch/tensordict/docs/source/saving.rst

-buit-in the tools necessary for saving and loading huge datasets on disk without loading the full tensors in memory: in other words, the combination tensordict + torchsnapshot makes it possible to load a tensor big as several hundreds of Gb onto a pre-allocated :obj:`MemmapTensor` without passing it in one chunk on RAM.
+buit-in the tools necessary for saving and loading huge datasets on disk without loading the full tensors in memory: in other words, the combination tensordict + torchsnapshot makes it possible to load a tensor big as several hundreds of Gb onto a pre-allocated :class:`~tensordict.MemmapTensor` without passing it in one chunk on RAM.

-There are two main use cases: saving and loading tensordicts that fit in memory, and saving and loading tensordicts stored on disk using MemmapTensors.
+There are two main use cases: saving and loading tensordicts that fit in memory, and saving and loading tensordicts stored on disk using :class:`~tensordict.MemmapTensor`.

 General use case: in-memory loading
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~